-Will This Catholic Mom of 7 Be the Newest Supreme Court Justice?
+Will This Catholic Jurist Be the Newest Supreme Court Justice?

 4. It won’t be easy to ‘Bork’ a female nominee.

-“The main reason I favor Barrett ... is the obvious one: She's a woman,” said Ramesh Ponnuru, in a June 29 for the Chicago Tribune that urged Trump to nominate Barrett.
+“It may be that in an ideal world, the sex of a Supreme Court nominee would not matter,” said said Ramesh Ponnuru, in a June 29 for the Chicago Tribune that urged Trump to nominate Barrett.

 This point requires a caveat, however.
 For while Trump has said that at least two women are on his shortlist, other, more experienced female jurists, like Joan Larsen, have also drawn strong support from originalist legal scholars who have helped identify and vet top nominees.
 Larsen, appointed by Trump to the U.S. Court of Appeals for the 6th Circuit and a graduate of Northwestern University law school, clerked for the late Justice Antonin Scalia, and is also relatively young.